freeflowuniverse/baobab/baobab/modelactors/people/templates/person.md

-//TODO: template to export a person
+//TODO: template to export a person to wiki (serialization)